 As the year transitions from summer to fall and into winter, COVID-19 remains in our communities, requiring changes in many areas of our lives.
 Here at the Ecology Center, we too are embracing change as we make adjustments to ensure that our community continues to receive essential services rooted in sustainability, health, and justice.

-To this end, Ecology Center’s Youth Environmental Academy (YEA) is excited to announce the upcoming launch of a weekly produce box pilot program in partnership with the Berkeley Farmers’ Market and funded by the City of Berkeley’s Healthy Berkeley Program.
-The YEA pilot program will offer curbside pickup of produce boxes on Saturdays at the Berkeley Farmers’ Market!
+To this end, Ecology Center’s Youth Environmental Academy (YEA) is excited to announce the launch of a weekly produce box pilot program in partnership with the Berkeley Farmers’ Market and funded by the City of Berkeley’s Healthy Berkeley Program.
+The YEA pilot program offers curbside pickup of produce boxes on Saturdays at the Berkeley Farmers’ Market!

 The Youth Farm Box project is designed to serve people who are in a high-risk category for contracting COVID-19, such as being 60+ years old or having an underlying health condition.
 We aim to provide a way for these members of our community to continue to shop for fresh, local, and sustainably-grown produce from the Berkeley Farmers’ Market.

-Youth Farm Boxes will be available for preorder on our website.
-They will be curated to include a supply of farmers’ market fruits and vegetables sourced from market vendors who do not currently run a box program, such as Avalos Farms, Golden Rule Organics, and Billy Bob Apples.
+Youth Farm Boxes are available for preorder on our Square site.
+They are curated to include a supply of farmers’ market fruits and vegetables, sourced from market vendors who do not currently run a box program, such as Avalos Farms, Golden Rule Organics, and Billy Bob Apples.
 Through our previous youth food accessibility programs, such as Farm Fresh Choice, we’ve developed strong working relationships with each of these vendors.

-We look forward to offering healthy affordable produce in a safe and contactless way.
-The Youth Farm Box will have enough produce to feed 2-4 people for a full week.
+We are excited to deliver healthy, affordable produce in a safe and contactless way.
+A Youth Farm Box has enough produce to feed 2-4 people for a full week.
 To begin, the Youth Farm Boxes will be available in limited supply.